Gerald Heard: Psychedelics

 In 1954 Heard tried mescaline and, in 1955 tried LSD.
 He felt that, used properly, these had strong potential to "enlarge Man's mind" by allowing a person to see beyond his ego.

-In August 1956, Alcoholics Anonymous founder Bill Wilson first took LSD—under Heard's guidance and with the officiating presence of Sidney Cohen, a psychiatrist then with the California Veterans Administration Hospital.
+In August 1956, Alcoholics Anonymous founder Bill Wilson first took LSD—- under Heard's guidance and with the officiating presence of Sidney Cohen, a psychiatrist then with the California Veterans Administration Hospital.
 According to Wilson, the session allowed him to re-experience a spontaneous spiritual experience he had had years before, which had enabled him to overcome his own alcoholism.
-In the late 1950s, Heard also worked with psychiatrist Cohen to introduce others to LSD, including John Huston and Steve Allen.
-With experience, Heard arrived at a judicious view of the value of psychedelics, since at their best the insights and ecstasies they facilitate are temporary states.
+During the late 1950s, Heard also worked with psychiatrist Cohen to introduce others to LSD, including John Huston and Steve Allen.
+With experience, Heard developed a judicious opinion of the value of psychedelics, since at their best the insights and ecstasies they facilitate are temporary states.
 Religion writer Don Lattin wrote that Heard's view was "LSD might provide an experience of the great mysteries, but it offered no instant answers."

 Heard was also responsible for introducing the then unknown Huston Smith to Aldous Huxley.
 Smith became one of the pre-eminent religious studies scholars in the United States.
-His book The World's Religions is a classic in the field, has sold over two million copies and is considered a particularly useful introduction to comparative religion.
-The meeting with Huxley led eventually to Smith's brief connection to Timothy Leary.
+His book The World's Religions is a classic of the topic, has sold more than two million copies, and is considered a particularly useful introduction to comparative religion.
+The meeting with Huxley resulted eventually in Smith's brief association with Timothy Leary.

 Five Ages of Man

 In January 1964, what some consider to be Heard's magnum opus, a book titled The Five Ages of Man, was published.
 (A new edition, retitled The Five Ages of Humanity, has been published.)
-According to Heard, the prevalent developmental stage among humans in today's well-industrialized societies (especially in the West) should be regarded as the fourth: the "humanic stage" of the "total individual," who is mentally dominated, feeling him- or herself to be autonomous, separate from other persons.
+According to Heard, the prevalent developmental stage among humans in modern, well-industrialized societies (especially in the West) should be regarded as the fourth: the "humanic stage" of the "total individual," who is dominated mentally, feeling him- or herself to be autonomous, separate from other persons.
 Heard writes (p.
 226) this stage is characterised by "the basic humanic concept of a mankind that is completely self-seeking because it is completely individualized into separate physiques that can have direct knowledge of only their own private pain and pleasure, inferring but faintly the feelings of others.
 Such a race of ingenious animals, each able to see and to seek his own advantage, must be kept in combination with each other by appealing to their separate interests."